 They weren’t expecting anyone, especially anyone who was so obviously in a hurry to reach their destination.
-To top off the mystery, the width of the dust cloud indicated the approach of several hard-riding someones or somethings.
+To top off the mystery, the width of the dust cloud indicated the approach of more than one hard-riding someones or somethings.
 He’d seen a similar occurrence when the rodeo was in town and their horses busted (his word, not mine) out of their corral.
 He’d also seen a dust cloud like this one on one of those Nat Geo shows where a pride of lions, while hunting for dinner, chased a herd of wild animals across the plain.

 Too far away to hear hoofbeats or the chatter of riders.

 Growing closer and closer and larger and larger, the dust cloud grew in size and showed no signs of slowing.

 This was serious.
 And to top it off, since childhood he’d been plagued with a serious case of Equinophobia, the fear of horses.